 - Oracle Database 11g supports data compression with new features of Advanced /Hybrid Columnar Compression.

-- New features of 11g in Oracle provides next-generation LOB tools for LOB encryption, deduplication, compression and asynchronicity.
+- New features of 11g in Oracle provide next-generation LOB tools for LOB encryption, deduplication, compression, and asynchronicity.

 Difference between Oracle 10g and Oracle 11g

-Oracle 11g offers invisible indexes, table partitioning, virtual columns and the capability of redefining tables with materialized view logs even while the users are online.
-One important distinction between these two versions of Oracle lies in the new security features available in 11g.
-Oracle 11g offers much better password-specific authentication that contains mixed case passwords, enhancements pertaining to data pump encryption/compression, and encryption on the tablespace-levels.
+- Oracle 11g offers invisible indexes, table partitioning, virtual columns, and the capability of redefining tables with materialized view logs even while the users are online.
+A critical distinction between these two versions of Oracle lies in the new security features available in 11g.
+Oracle 11g offers much better password-specific authentication that contains mixed case passwords, enhancements about data pump encryption/compression, and encryption on the tablespace-levels.
 In Oracle 11g, the Standard Edition (SE), Enterprise Edition (EE), Express Edition (EX), Standard Edition One (SE1), Oracle Database Lite, etc. are available for use with mobile devices.

-Overall, 11g serves as a good upgrade in comparison to10g and boasts of many positive enhancements related to evolving technology.
+- Overall, 11g serves as a good upgrade in comparison to10g and boasts of many positive enhancements related to evolving technology.
 In Oracle 11g, technical documentation is better than that available in 10g.
-This is significantly beneficial for DBAs who are quite dependent on the same on a daily basis.
+This is significantly beneficial for DBAs who are entirely dependent on the same daily.

 What is Oracle 12c?

-The Oracle Database 12c is an enterprise-class database that is noted for its high-performance, result-oriented tools and features.
-Oracle Database 12c was released by Oracle into general availability on July 1, 2013.
-Designed specifically for the cloud by Oracle, Oracle Database 12c has introduced 500 new features that have added to the functionality of databases, mostly pluggable databases as well as multitenant architecture.
+The Oracle Database 12c is an enterprise-class database that is noted for its high-performance, result-oriented tools, and features.
+Oracle released Oracle Database 12c into general availability on July 1, 2013.
+Designed specifically for the cloud by Oracle, Oracle Database 12c has introduced 500 new features that have added to the functionality of databases, mostly pluggable databases, as well as multitenant architecture.
 The Oracle Database 12c In-Memory is included in the Oracle Database 12c release 220.127.116.11 that features optional add-ons with in-memory capabilities.
 These in-memory options allow Oracle Database 12c to be featured as the first database that offers real-time analytics.

 New Features of 12c

 Oracle Database 12c features make it easy for developers and DBAs to make their transition to cloud applications.
-For instance, its multitenant architecture has been designed for simplifying consolidation to applications without necessitating any changes.
-The consolidation tools of Oracle 12c are very helpful for cloud readiness.
-In addition, its pluggable databases are backed by rapid provisioning, portability capabilities, etc. Overall, Oracle Database 12c is very useful for self-service provisioning and database as a service.
+For instance, its multitenant architecture has been designed for simplifying consolidation to forms without necessitating any changes.
+The consolidation tools of Oracle 12c are beneficial for cloud readiness.
+Besides, its pluggable databases are backed by rapid provisioning, portability capabilities, etc. Overall, Oracle Database 12c is very useful for self-service provisioning and database as a service.
 The new features of Oracle 12g include:

-- With 12C, Oracle is addressing the problems related to Multitenancy via the feature of pluggable databases backed by data consolidation tools.
-This feature has led to major changes in database architecture with the help of Container Databases that are referred to as CBDs and Pluggable Databases (PDB).
-The Container Database own the process and memory.
-The PDB take care of user data while the metadata is held by the container.
+- With 12C, Oracle is addressing the problems related to Multitenancy via the functionality of pluggable databases backed by data consolidation tools.
+This feature has led to significant changes in database architecture with the help of Container Databases that are referred to as CBDs and Pluggable Databases (PDB).
+The Container Database owns the process and memory.
+The PDB takes care of user data while the container holds the metadata.
 The seed PDB and up to 253 PDBs can be created using this feature.
 The pluggable database feature helps upgrade, patch, monitor, tune, adjust, back up and guard the data of a single instance to get separate HRs or Scott schemas for every PDB.
 The CPU percentage can also be allocated for each PDB.

 - Another new feature of Oracle 12C is its Redaction Policy.
 Data Redaction or masking of data can be set up via a Data Redaction policy that uses a package termed as DBMS_REDACT.
 This package extends the capability of FGAC and VPD as present in their earlier versions.

-- The Online Stats Gathering and Adaptive Query Optimization features of the 12C version of Oracle allows the optimizer to enable runtime adjustments to different execution plans so as to lead to more effective stats.
+- The Online Stats Gathering and Adaptive Query Optimization features of the 12C version of Oracle allows the optimizer to enable runtime adjustments to different execution plans to lead to more useful stats.
 For IAS (Insert As Select) and CTAS (Create Table As Select) statements, the figures can be gathered online for immediate availability.